 Will you take outdoor pictures of me?

 Yes!
-Outdoor photos are great and often the favorite portion of the photography session.
+Outdoor photos are great.
 I can take them at a location we pick near the studio or a location of your choice, but you cannot usually use an outdoor pose in the formal section of the yearbook.

-What if it rains on the day that I am scheduled for outdoor senior pictures?
+What if it rains on the day that I am scheduled for outdoor pictures?

 Come in and have the indoor portion of your sitting taken.
 I will reschedule your outdoor pictures for you at that time.